surfnet-niels/liferayConext/README.md

 See http://www.liferay.com/community/wiki/-/wiki/Main/Plugins+SDK

 ##Build
-Get the contents of this repo
+Get the contents of this repo;
-cd plugins
+cd plugins;
 ant all

 ## Configuration